(Redirected from Alex Rodriguez)

 Following his retirement as player, he was hired by Fox Sports to serve as a full-time studio analyst on its baseball coverage beginning in 2017.
 He had been a guest studio analyst for Fox the previous two postseasons.
 He has also served as a guest judge on the show Shark Tank and was reportedly working on developing his own reality show.
 In 2018, he was hired by ESPN to work as an analyst on Sunday Night Baseball telecasts, alongside Matt Vasgersian.
 In a rare arrangement, he also remained under contract with Fox to work on postseason games as well.
 On ESPN, he was replacing Aaron Boone, who had just been named manager of the Yankees.
 No one failed to note the irony that the two already had a major connection as it was an off-season injury to Boone before the 2004 season that had prompted A-Rod's acquisition by the Yankees.

 In February 2018, another job was added to his crowded résumé, as he was hired by the Yankees as a special adviser.
 His specific duties were left undefined, and he was joining Hall of Famer Reggie Jackson and former teammates Hideki Matsui and Nick Swisher who also held a similar title.
 On April 20, 2020, the show business newspaper Variety reported that A-Rod and his fiancée Jennifer Lopez had approached JP Morgan Chase to raise capital to make a bid to purchase the New York Mets.
 The previous December, a proposed sale of the Mets to a hedge fund billionaire had fallen through, but it was well known that owner Fred Wilpon and his son Jeff were looking for the right offer to part with their investment.
 Less than a month later, he indicated that he was no longer interested, in large part because the Wilpons were unwilling to include regional sport network SNY in the deal.
 But that did not last, as it was reported he was in discussion with billionaire Robert Kraft about putting a together a possible bid.
 He created some controversy, however, when he spoke in favor of the adoption of a salary cap, which seemed a bit rich coming from someone who had benefited from earning the highest salary in the majors for most of his career.
 In order to prevent any potential conflict of interest, ESPN decided to have him sit out any broadcasts of Mets games on Sunday Night Baseball during the 2020 season.
+In 2023, former teammate and nemesis Derek Jeter joined him as part of the broadcast crew on FOX Sports.

 In April 2021, he made an offer to purchase the Minnesota Timberwolves of the NBA and the Lynx of the WNBA alongside billionaire Marc Lore.

 Rodriguez has a half-brother, Victor Rodriguez, Jr., who is a decorated Colonel in the United States Air Force.
+His nephew, Joe Dunand, made his major league debut in 2022.

 - 14-time AL All-Star (1996-1998, 2000-2008, 2010 & 2011)